 Decide if you want to shred your own (use a food processor for ease) or if you want pre-shredded cheese.
 I bought ten pounds for our party.

-I purchased all mild salsa for our party but you could have a variety of spice levels, corn salsa, green salsa, pico de gallo, etc.
+I purchased all mild salsa for our party but you could have a variety of spice levels and varieties like restaurant style salsa, corn salsa, green salsa, mango salsa, simple pico de gallo, etc.

 I'm a guacamole lover and I happily make my own for family gatherings.
 But for a big party, I recommend you purchase several containers of it and open them as you need them.